datawire/ambassador-docs/docs/ship/latest/quick-start/new-to-kubernetes.md

 Go to the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> page and follow these steps:

 1. Click the "Services" favorites button.
-1. Look for the **web-app** service and click the card to see the details pop up in the display</a>.
+1. Look for the **web-app** service and click the card to see the details pop up in the display.
 1. Click on the **Rollout** button for the **web-app** service to show the instructions to create a rollout.

 Fill in the form with the following information: